Malabarba/Android-Asynchronous-Networking/Readme.md

 The UI is updated with a spinning circle, and then with the results list, and it's all done in quite an elegant way.

+It employs:

+- AsyncTask;
+- HttpURLConnection;
+- JSONReader (and similar);
+- ProgressBar.